hashicorp/vault/website/source/docs/internals/architecture.html.md

 The core handles logging of requests and responses to the audit broker, which fans the request out to all the configured audit backends.
 Outside of the request flow, the core performs certain background activity.
 Lease management is critical, as it allows expired client tokens or secrets to be revoked automatically.
-Addiitonally, Vault handles certain partial failure cases by using write ahead logging with a rollback manager.
+Additionally, Vault handles certain partial failure cases by using write ahead logging with a rollback manager.
 This is managed transparently within the core and is not user visible.